easybuilders/easybuild-tutorial/docs/hmns/README.md

 This output tells us that there does indeed exist a module for `HDF5`, but that we need to load *both* the `GCC/9.3.0` and `OpenMPI/4.0.3` modules first.

-So, let's do exactly that (remember that `GCC/9.3.0` is already loaded):
+So, let us do exactly that (remember that `GCC/9.3.0` is already loaded):

 ```
 module load OpenMPI/4.0.3